A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Introduction and statement of results.

 \begin{theorem} Let $E\subset \R^2$ and let $E_x=\{ y:(x,y)\in E\}$.
 If $\text{dim}_H(E) \geq 1$, then $\text{dim}_H(E_x)\leq \text{dim}_H(E)-1$ for Lebesgue almost every $x$, and if $\text{dim}_H(E)<1$, then the slices $E_{x}$ are empty for Lebesgue almost every $x$. \end{theorem}

-Clearly, \cref{thm:slice2} implies \cref{thm:slice1}: we can simply reorient the axes in the plane and apply \cref{thm:slice2} to all the slices perpendicular to the rotated $x$ axis, and in the process get the statement for all possible lines in the plane. \cref{thm:slice2} follows from basic considerations of the definition of the Hausdorff dimension and the Fubini theorem.
+Clearly, \cref{thm:slice2} implies \cref{thm:slice1}: we can simply reorient the axes in the plane and apply \cref{thm:slice2} to all the slices perpendicular to the rotated $x$ axis, and in the process get the statement for all possible lines in the plane. \cref{thm:slice2} follows from basic considerations of the definition of the Hausdorff dimension.

-In our problem, where we are dealing with $1$-separated sets in $\R^2$, the natural notion of dimension is in analogy with the box dimension of arbitrary subsets of $\R^{2}$, defined earlier.
-Dimensions of subsets of $\Z$ or $\Z^{d}$ have been studied by Barlow and Taylor \cite{Barlow1, Barlow2}, Naudts \cite{Naudts1, Naudts2}, Iosevich, Rudnev, and Uriarte-Tuero \cite{Iosevich}, Lima and Moreira \cite{Moreira}, and D.G. \cite{DG}.
-Parallels are drawn in these papers between this infinite discrete setting and the classical setting of arbitrary subsets of $\R^{d}$.
-We define below the mass and counting dimensions of $1$ separated subsets of $\R^{2}$ below.
+In this paper, we are concerned with $1$-separated sets in $\R^2$\footnote{These are sets whose every pair of points has distance at least $1$}, and the natural notion of dimension is in analogy with the box dimension of arbitrary subsets of $\R^{2}$.
+Dimensions of subsets of $\Z$ or $\Z^{d}$ have been studied by Barlow and Taylor \cite{Barlow1, Barlow2}, Naudts \cite{Naudts1, Naudts2}, Iosevich, Rudnev, and Uriarte-Tuero \cite{Iosevich}, Lima and Moreira \cite{Moreira}, and Glasscock \cite{DG}.
+In these papers parallels are drawn between this infinite discrete setting and the classical setting of arbitrary subsets of $\R^{d}$.
+We define the mass and counting dimensions of $1$-separated subsets of $\R^{2}$ below.
 The definitions generalize in the obvious way to $1$-separated subsets of $\R^{d}$.

-The mass and counting dimensions of any $1$-separated set $E\in \R^2$ are respectively defined as:
+The mass and counting dimensions of any $1$-separated set $E\subset \R^2$ are respectively defined as:

-Here, the limit supremum for the counting dimension is taken over all possible cubes, with the side length $||C||$ of the cubes going to infinity.
+Here, $|\cdot |$ represents the cardinality of a set.
+The limit supremum for the counting dimension is taken over all possible cubes, with the side length $||C||$ of the cubes going to infinity.
 Thus in considering the mass dimension, we always consider cubes with centers at the origin, while for the counting dimension, the limit supremum is taken over arbitrary cubes whose lengths are going to infinity\footnote{Even in $\R^{2}$ we loosely refer to $C$ as a cube.}.
 Thus in particular, we always have $\mdim(E) \leq D(E)$.

+Two prototypical examples of ``fractal" sets in the integers are values of polynomials with integer coefficients at integer arguments, and restricted digit Cantor sets.
+The latter are integer Cantor sets with restrictions on the digits that are permissible to be used.
+These examples have been studied in detail in \cite{DG},\cite{Moreira}, with the mass and counting dimensions as the natural dimensional parameters.

-In place of lines, it is natural to consider tubes of width 1 in our problem, that extend to infinity.
-For simplifying our arguments we restrict our set of points to lie only in the first quadrant.
-Qualitatively nothing changes, and the set still extends to infinity inside the first quadrant, and we modify the definition of the mass dimension to:
+In our case, in place of lines it is natural to consider tubes of width 1, that extend to infinity.
+For simplifying our arguments, we restrict our set of points to lie only in the first quadrant.
+Qualitatively nothing changes, the set still extends to infinity inside the first quadrant, and we modify the definition of the mass dimension to:

 It is clear that this definition is equivalent to the earlier one; we only got rid of an additive term of $\log 2$ from the denominator, and since $l\to \infty$ the definitions are equivalent.

 For $E\subset \N$, the definition reduces to